czim/laravel-cms-core/documentation/Menu.md

 It is possible to completely override menu presences as defined by CMS modules.

-Each menu module configuration array in `cms-modules.menu.modules` may have a presence override like so:
+Each menu module configuration array in `cms-modules.menu.modules` may have a presence override:

 ```php
 <?php